ui5-community/babel-plugin-transform-modules-ui5/README.md

 ## Install

 This repo contains both a preset and a plugin.
-It is recommended to use the preset since the plugin will get split into two in the future.
+It is recommended to use the preset since the plugin may get split into two in the future.

 ```sh
 npm install babel-preset-transform-ui5 --save-dev